njb1966/njb1966.github.io/_posts/2025-11-29-ophuls-eco-org-limits.md

 Carroll Quigley and Fernand Braudel contribute the deep-time frame.
 Quigley’s instrument-to-institution shift meshes with Ophuls’s warning about rule accretion and rent-seeking; Braudel’s longue durée foregrounds the slow-moving constraints—geography, energy regimes, infrastructure—that structure the field of political possibility.[^quigley-1961][^braudel-1979] In this synthesis, energy and ecology set the basal conditions, while institutions and culture mediate how those conditions shape outcomes.

 For our project’s purposes, Ophuls maps onto a Mechanisms Matrix that includes energy, ecology, complexity, cohesion, and elite competition.
 He treats energy and ecology as basal constraints and organizational complexity and cohesion as the mediating variables that determine how societies handle stress.
-This framing supports a non-doom, multiple-causality stance: limits operate through incentives and maintenance burdens, not prophecy.[1]
+This framing supports a non-doom, multiple-causality stance: limits operate through incentives and maintenance burdens, not prophecy.

 ---